 We’re big fans of cooperative games here at Dad Kingdom.
 One of the more recent additions to the ol’ game collection is Burgle Bros. designed by Tim Fowers.
 It’s an immersive heist game for 1-4 players, where crooks navigate through a 2 or 3 story building (made up of beautiful tiles); all while avoiding security, finding stairs and most importantly cracking safes and grabbing loot!
 I love the theme and the gameplay mechanics are very innovative.

 The game is perfectly fine on a flat table, but playing Burgle Bros. in 3D adds to the already top-notch immersion.
 Towers like this one on Etsy can be bought or made at home.
-But, I took a different approach for a few reasons; First, I’m an architect and I wanted to feature the building’s exterior.
-The other towers available out there seem more to me like architecture-less skeletons.
+But, I took a different approach for a few reasons.
+First, I’m an architect and I wanted to feature the building’s exterior.
+The other towers I’ve seen out there strike me as architecture-less skeletons.
 Second, I didn’t like how the height of other custom towers forced players to literally stand up from the table for significant portions of the game.
 Third, I like that my platforms require zero assembly and can be stacked and displayed on a shelf (as shown to the right).
 Last but not least, I can be clumsy at times and could easy imagine a scenario where I’d be reaching between tower floors and knock over one of the vertical towers.

 So, my inspiration just happens to be the building I work in on a daily basis.
-The Equitable building (right) in downtown Atlanta is an international-style skyscraper built in the late 1960s.
-To me, it has a Chicago bank vibe and seems perfect for a game that’s all about robbing banks/offices and is deeply rooted in classic heist movies from 15-30 years ago.
+The Equitable building (right) in downtown Atlanta is an international-style metal-clad skyscraper built in the late 1960s.
+To me, it has a Chicago bank vibe and seems perfect for a game that’s all about robbing banks or offices and is deeply rooted in classic heist movies from 15-30 years ago.

 I’ll get more into the process I went through to make the platforms later.
 Basically, I just snapped some photographs of the exterior of the building, printed them out and pasted them to some black foam-core boxes of varying heights.
 I’m happy with the results and I think that they add an exciting physicality to an already fun game.